 Ready for a fresh start?
 That’s great.
 It’s never too late to make a change in your life.
 But here’s the tricky part: Our personal histories aren’t always pretty and to move forward, you’ll have to learn how to make peace with your past.

-Making peace with the past is never easy.
+Making peace with the past isn’t easy.
 Sometimes it can be downright painful.
 But lasting change is worth the effort — and it starts with a spiritual strategy for coming to terms with the disappointments, hardships and losses you’ve experienced in the recent (or not-so-recent) past.

 If you think previous generations had it easier than you do, guess again.
 The Bible is filled with examples of people who struggled to overcome their personal histories.
-In many cases, these people offer nuggets of advice for those of us who are tired of letting our pasts cripple our present and future lives.
+Some of these people offer nuggets of advice for those of us who are tired of letting our pasts cripple our present and future lives.

 On the surface, it sounds like Paul took the easy way out.
 Instead of facing his past, Paul appears to be in denial about the ugly reality of his life before the Damascus Road experience.